Life is full of added extras, whenever you buy anything it seems that there’s an upsell or two that you’re not quite

 How Often Do I Need To Use Descaler?

-Some people never use descaler products on their coffee machine, but sooner or later that’s going to cause problems.
+Some people never use descaler products on their coffee machine, but sooner or later that’s going to cause problems, due to the build up in the machine if you don’t use a descaling limescale remover.
 Typically, manufacturers recommend descaling on either a regular time cycle (like every couple of months), or after a set number of uses.
 Most decent machines will keep track of all of that for you, though, and have warning lights that come on when a descale is required, and some even give you a little warning beforehand too!

 If you’ve got a machine that senses when it needs maintenance, the amount of time might even depend on how hard or soft your water is in your area, as some places tend to have result in a faster build-up of limescale, and therefore require more regular cleaning.

 Should I Use Descaling Tablets Or Liquid?

 For some machines, the answer to this will be a straight one – either tablets or liquid will be the recommended option.
 For others, you’ll be able to use either and it’s down to you to decide.
 The only way to know for sure is to dive into the product manual – most have an entire section on cleaning and in there will refer to descaling practices, if it doesn’t specify one or the other, you should be fine to use either, especially if the brand make both coffee machine descaling tablets and liquid.